 When the police arrive, they will be interested in diffusing the situation, not in investigating the truth of what happened.
 Typically, the police will arrest and remove the alleged threat.
 Even if physical violence occurred, whether or not you acted in self-defense makes no difference to officers who are called to the scene.

-At Gerash Steiner & Blanton, P.C. our Denver domestic violence attorneys understand how people can find themselves arrested even though they are not guilty of domestic violence.
-That's why we gather eyewitness testimony, request emergency room or medical reports, and carefully read all relevant police reports.
-We tell our client's side of the story to ensure the court hears the whole truth in order to determine if a restraining order should be rescinded and the charges against our client dismissed.
+At Gerash Steiner Blanton, P.C. our domestic violence lawyers understand how people can find themselves arrested even though they are not guilty of domestic violence.
+That’s why we gather eyewitness testimony, request emergency room or medical reports, and carefully read all relevant police reports.
+We tell our client’s side of the story to ensure the court hears the whole truth in order to determine if a restraining order should be rescinded and the charges against our client dismissed.